CoderGeoff/DependencyInversionCpp/README.md

 | SnakesAndLadders | The game itself.
 It has one method, play, that interacts with the console as you play the game |

 There are no tests for SnakesAndLadders, but there is a project,  SnakesAndLaddersTests, which is already set up for writing acceptance tests on the game.
+Currently, the only way to test the implementation is to run Debug\ConsoleBasedGame.exe manually.

 ## Task 1
 Your task is to write a test to prove that, given a player on the first square on the board (numbered 1), when they take a move, they move forward the number of squares on the dice.